How to Get a Business Credit Card for an LLC? (Super Easy)

 - Number of employees

-Additionally, you will need to provide your personal credit score and history.
-You will also need a clean personal credit history, with no late payments or collections accounts on your credit report.
+Additionally, you will need to provide your personal credit rating and history.

 What Is the Fastest Way to Get Business Credit for an LLC?

 There is no fast way to get business credit for an LLC.
 Individuals must work on maintaining a high rating and a good credit history to be approved, meaning you need to manage business expenses properly and efficiently.

 Can You Get a Business Credit Card With No Revenue?

 You can get a business credit card with no revenue as long as you are earning money from the work you do, and you report personal income information on the application.

 In my experience, some issuers allow newly-formed entities to apply for a business credit if they can present a sales projection of their business.

 Contact your local bank to ascertain the information.
 In most cases, they will approve when they're certain you can pay for business expenses with your finances.